Ceva & Gram

 3. Select the appropriate antibiotic, guided by cytology and/or sensitivity testing as well as pharmacokinetic and pharmacodynamic properties and host factors.
 Prefer narrow over broad-spectrum antibiotics and avoid the use of critically important antibiotics.

-4. Administer at the correct dosing regimen (dose, administration intervals, duration) until clinical cure.
+4. Administer veterinary antibiotics at the correct dosing regimen (dose, administration intervals, duration) until until the animal has clinically recovered.

 GRAM supporters